eddmash/powerorm/docs/source/orm/intro/install.rst

 Create enable Powerorm on the command line
 ------------------------------------------
-To be able to use the orm on the command line create a file on the same level as the **composer.json** file. create file named **pmanager.php** and add the following .
+To be able to use the orm on the command line create a file on the same level as the **composer.json** file.

+create file named **pmanager.php** and add the following .

 .. code-block:: php

     use Eddmash\PowerOrm\Loader;
     require_once 'vendor/autoload.php';
-    $configs = require_once 'src/config.php';
+    $configs = require_once 'config.php';
     Loader::consoleRun($configs);

 See all the available commands :doc:`commands <../ref/commands>`.